 November 2022

-Frank Avis by | November 7, 2022 | 2020s
+by Frank Avis | November 7, 2022 | 2020s

 I'm not sure we've learned anything momentous in the latest radio ratings with 2GB continuing to rule the roost overall and with Ben Fordham owning breakfast on 16.9.
 There is still the tantalising possibility of KIIS unseating GB in the early-morning slot with Kyle and Jackie O 4 points in arrears.
 I guess it's not impossible.
 One interesting feature of the new figures is SMOOTH FM's steady climb, cracking double-digits at 10.9.
 I think they'd be making a quid or two at SMOOTH these days.